sunfounder/pico-2w-kit/docs/source/pyproject/py_mpu6050.rst

 **Conclusion**

-In this lesson, you've learned how to interface the MPU-6050 accelerometer and gyroscope sensor with the Raspberry Pi Pico 2w.
-By reading the raw sensor data, you can explore a wide range of applications involving motion detection, orientation tracking, and more.
+In this lesson, you've learned how to interface the MPU-6050 accelerometer and gyroscope sensor with the Raspberry Pi Pico 2 W. By reading the raw sensor data, you can explore a wide range of applications involving motion detection, orientation tracking, and more.